danielclavijo23/CLASE-POO/Workshop-4/README.md

 The goal of this workshop is to integrate a layered architecture, a Python GUI, and file-based persistence into the domotic circuit simulator developed in previous workshops.

 **Project Structure (Layered Architecture)**
-- README.md
+- README.md – (this file)
-- Workshop 4.pdf
+- Workshop 4.pdf – Main document containing all required sections.
 - domotic_package/
   - presentation/ # GUI layer (PyQt5 windows, dialogs, widgets)
   - business/ # Core simulation logic (OOP + SOLID)